rishii24/Pingg-A-react-group-chat-app/README.md

 To log-in and witness the functionality of this app use Batman as your username and batman123 as password.

+Pingg is a React.js and Chat Engine based app which lets us create groups for texting and sharing images with the other members.

+Admin privilages : In this app the admin of the project holds the control to create groups, add members, and enable them to text and send pictures to the group.

 # Getting Started with Create React App